make-pr

 • Start with 1-2 short introductory paragraphs.

-• In those intro paragraphs, include clear bullets describing:
+• After the intro, include clear bullets describing:

 • the feature and/or issue addressed